Skip to content

 From Wireframes to High Fidelity

-Every design decision was filtered through one question: would someone actually do this at 6pm on a Tuesday after work?
-I started with wireframes to validate the scan-first flow, then built high-fidelity designs around the behavioral insight that people act on urgency, not planning.
-The expiry alert banner isn't buried in a settings page — it's the first thing you see, with a dollar amount attached.
-The orange-to-red color progression across expiry badges creates visual urgency without requiring reading.
-And the recipe suggestions aren't random — they're ranked by 'ingredients you're about to lose,' turning guilt into action.
+Every decision was filtered through: would someone actually do this at 6pm on a Tuesday after work?
+The expiry alert banner is the first thing you see, with a dollar amount attached.
+The orange-to-red color progression across badges creates visual urgency without reading.
+Recipes are ranked by 'ingredients you're about to lose' — turning guilt into action.

 Wireframes